CMCuritiba/extranet-cmc/docs/source/training/publicar.md

 (publicando-label)=

-# Publicando conteúdo do Portal do Volto na CMC
+# Publicando conteúdo do portal do volto na cmc

 Publicando conteúdo do portal Volto.